 Our level 1 Chamonix Alpine Mountaineering Course is designed to give you the skills to climb safely and independently in the Alps, or will provide you with a foundation to enjoy our more technical alpine climbing holidays in the future.
-This premium course offers a full 6 days of training and climbing and has been carefully designed to teach you the skills needed for safe travel on glaciated alpine terrain.
-The week builds to making an ascent of a classic first alpine 4000m peak, the Gran Paradiso, which makes a perfect climax to the trip. **Free climbing equipment rental is included with this course**
+This premium course offers a full 6 days of training and climbing and has been carefully designed to teach the skills needed for safe travel on glaciated alpine terrain.
+The week builds to making an ascent of a classic first alpine 4000m peak, the Gran Paradiso, which makes a perfect climax to the trip.

 Who is this course for?

-On this course we cover all of the basics, so you just need good fitness and plenty of enthusiasm to learn: to take part you should be at Tech Level 1 and Fitness Level 2 (see our Fitness/Experience guidelines below) – ie you need good general fitness and experience in UK mountains (summer or winter).
+To take part you should be at Tech Level 1 and Fitness Level 2 (see our Fitness/Experience guidelines below) – ie you need good general fitness and experience walking in UK mountains (summer or winter).
 If you want to progress onto more technical terrain during the week, then some scrambling or indoor/outdoor climbing experience is also useful, as is plenty of enthusiasm and willingness to learn some new skills!

 Important training areas include ropework and rock techniques, snow and ice skills, glacier travel, moving-together, crevasse rescue, route choice and planning, navigation, weather and hazard evaluation.
 The program has been carefully planned to maximise climbing time – as moving over a wide variety of alpine terrain is the best (and most enjoyable!) way to build your skills, confidence and experience.
 At the end of the week, we put everything into practice by making an ascent of the Gran Paradiso, which is a great first alpine 4000m peak and excellent finale to the course.

 - Climb your 1st 4000m peak!

 Read our choosing an alpine climbing course article for help choosing the right skills course.